Visiting Scholar in Irish Studies

 The Burns Library Visiting Scholar in Irish Studies Chair was established in 1989 by a generous gift of the Burns Foundation of San Francisco, California.
 The Foundation was set up by the family of the Honorable John J. Burns, for whom the library is named.
 A distinguished scholar, writer or artist who has made significant contributions to Irish cultural or intellectual life is brought to Boston College for either a semester or full academic year.
 The Burns Scholar uses the library's renowned Irish Book and Manuscript Collection for his or her research.

-CURRENT BURNS LIBRARY VISITING SCHOLAR IN IRISH STUDIES (SPRING 2014)
+CURRENT BURNS LIBRARY VISITING SCHOLAR IN IRISH STUDIES (FALL 2014)

-Terence Brown, Burns Visiting Scholar for Spring Semester 2014
+John Horgan, Burns Visiting Scholar for Fall Semester 2014

 Mary McAleese (Fall 2013 semester) President of Ireland from 1997 to 2011, Mary was Ireland's second female president and its first president from Northern Ireland.